binste/basic_reproducibility_guide/1_Preparation/2_Folder_structure.md

 ---
 Setting up a well structured project folder makes it not only for you easier to keep tabs of all the relevant files but also helps others to more easily find their way.

 A minimal folder structure is proposed in the following.
 It heavily leans on [this excellent but more extensive folder template for data science projects](http://drivendata.github.io/cookiecutter-data-science/){:target="_blank"} (most of the folder descriptions are from there).
-However, the template below focuses more on using notebooks as the main analysis tool.
-Therefore, the `notebooks` folder is more heavily structured and the `src` folder only contains functions which can be imported by the corresponding notebooks.
+However, the template below focuses more on using notebooks as the main analysis tool (see previous section).
+They are contained in the `notebook` folder.
+The `src` folder contains functions which can be imported by the corresponding notebooks.

 ```
 ├── data